microsoft/msrflute/doc/sphinx/scenarios.rst

 Data Preparation
 ------------

-At this moment FLUTE only allows JSON and HDF5 files, and requires an specific formatting for the training data.
+FLUTE provides the abstract class `BaseDataset` inside ``core/dataset.py`` that can be used  to wrap any dataset and make it compatible with the platform.
+The dataset should be able to access all the data, and store it in the attributes `user_list`, `user_data`, `num_samples` and  `user_data_labels` (optional).
+These attributes are required to have these exact names.
+The abstract method ``load_data ()`` should be used to instantiate/load the dataset and provide the training format required by FLUTE on-the-fly.
 Here is a sample data blob for language model training.

 .. code:: json